M66B/FairEmail/FAQ.md

 See [here](https://developer.android.com/guide/topics/ui/notifiers/notifications#ManageChannels) for details on notification channels.
 In short: tap on the notification channel name to access the channel settings.

-On Android before Android 8 Oreo you can set the notification sound in the advanced options.
+On Android before Android 8 Oreo you can set the notification sound in the settings.

 See [this FAQ](#user-content-faq21) if your device has a notification light.